LIGO Detector Characterization in the first half of the fourth Observing run: Data Quality for Astrophysical Searches

 \subsubsection{Data quality for unmodelled transient searches}

-The coherent WaveBurst~(cWB) pipeline~\cite{PhysRevD.107.062002} was the primary online search algorithm for unmodelled transients, or bursts, used in O4a with other algorithms (oLIB~\cite{PhysRevD.95.104046} and MLy~\cite{skliris2022realtime}) planned to be used later in O4. cWB has several modes of operation which allow it to be applied to both short duration and long duration searches for GW signals from the entire sky, and searches for signals from binary black holes, Galactic core collapse supernovae or magnetar bursts or flares.
+The coherent WaveBurst~(cWB) pipeline~\cite{PhysRevD.107.062002} was the primary online search algorithm for unmodelled transients, or bursts, used in O4a.
+The cWB algorithm has several modes of operation which allow it to be applied to both short duration and long duration searches for GW signals from the entire sky, and searches for signals from binary black holes, Galactic core collapse supernovae or magnetar bursts or flares.

 Times of poor data-quality were removed from the burst searches through Category 1 and 2 flags as described above.
 All searches applied the same Category 1 flags as applied to the CBC searches, while Category 2 flags were developed by determining auxiliary data channels (those that monitor environmental or instrumental changes that are not sensitive to the effects of gravitational-waves) with high correlation to glitches that affect the burst searches.
 Category 2 flags are applied primarily to the offline burst searches.
 Similar to issues related to light intensity dips in O3, two Category 2 flags (one for the LHO and another for the LLO) were developed to exclude very loud glitches (usually with \ac{SNR}s $>100$)~\cite{LIGO:2021ppb}.
-These flags had deadtime percentages of 0.122\% for LHO and 0.019\% for LLO during O4a.
+These flags had deadtime percentages of order a tenth of a percent for each interferometer in O4a.
 There were 60~Hz glitches at LLO witnessed by \ac{ESD} monitors which were used to develop an effective Category 2 flag specific to this observatory, with deadtime percentage of 0.069\% during O4a.